codemix/oauth2yii/README.md

    access token in return.

-## Client Credentials
+## 4. Client Credentials

-The last grant type is used if the client has to authenticate itself agains the server to manage it's own data.
-Here no user is involved and the access token only allow the client to access his own data.
+The last grant type is used if the client has to authenticate itself against the server to manage it's own data.
+Here no user is involved and the access token only allow the client to access its own data.

  1. Client POSTs its own credentials directly to the authorization provider
  1. Client recieves an access token in response